deepanshs/csdmpy/docs/source/startFromScratch/new_dependent_variables.rst

       }
     }

-**Vector type**
+**Adding a vector dependent variables**

-In this next example, we add a dependent variable of vector quantity type.
+In this next example, we add a dependent variable of vector quantity.
-This time we use the keyword arguments to add a new dependent variable.
+This time we use keywords as the argument of the :meth:`~csdmpy.csdm.CSDM.add_dependent_variable` method to add a new dependent variable.

 .. doctest::